 This attractive and elegant construction in Downtown Milwaukee used to be the home to one of the city’s most prominent tycoons.

-Lost yourself in the colorful history of the city while meandering through some of the spacious mansions with ten lavatories, fourteen fireplaces, and mysterious rooms in the study.
-You can only get to explore this beauty of a building through guided tours which are available in plenty.
+Lost yourself in the city’s colorful history while meandering through some of the spacious mansions with ten lavatories, fourteen fireplaces, and mysterious rooms in the study.
+You can only get to explore this beauty of a building through guided tours, which are available in plenty.

 11) MSOE Grohmann Museum

 And if you do visit Grohmann, make sure to explore the rooftop sculpture garden for the gorgeous scenic views of downtown Milwaukee.
-Not to mention you will be in awe of the stunning workmanship of the roof itself – a display of 12 bronze workers each approximately 1000 pounds.
+You will be in awe of the stunning workmanship of the roof itself – a display of 12 bronze workers, each weighing approximately 1000 pounds.

 12) Milwaukee Fire Museum